Group-5-Final-Project/Final-Project/README.md

 ### Splitting the Data into Training and Testing:

-The processed dataframe will be further split into features - data columns that will be analysed, and the output, where the results of training set will be used to assess the accuracy of the model.
+The processed dataframe was further split into features - data columns that were analysed, and the output, where the results of training set was used to assess the accuracy of the model.

 Define features set as (X), and target array as (y).